Laky-64/http/README.md

 # http
-A small simplification of the standard library net/http library in Go.
+A small simplification of the standard library net/http in Go.

 ## Usage